rabuchaim/fastratelimiter/README.md

 - It works with a rate limit per second or in an advanced mode where you define the evaluation time and the blocking time, for example: 10 accesses in 5 seconds, receives a 5-second block;

 - It has the NoLimitList, a list of IPs or network blocks (CIDR) where the listed IPs will not suffer limits.
-The average response time of this list is 0.000005 second regardless of the list size;
+The average response time of this list is 0.000005 second regardless of the list size, and this list can be modified at runtime, allowing you to add or remove IPs or CIDRs without having to recreate the `FastRateLimiter` object;

+- The NoLimitList (after version 1.1.0) can normalize invalid CIDRs, so you can add `10.10.10.10/8` and it will be converted to `10.0.0.0/8` automatically and will avoid CIDRs overlapping, if you add `10.0.0.0/8` and try to add `10.10.10.0/24`, it will be rejected.

 - Can generate statistics on how many times a given IP has been blocked;